-Determined to run her own business, mortgage broker Toni Stevens overcame the hurdles she faced, arming herself with the knowledge and experience to set up and build a thriving brokerage
+Mortgage broker Toni Stevens overcame a challenging past experience to set up and build a thriving brokerage

 Despite being unsuccessful in an earlier attempt to become a mortgage broker, Toni Stevens did not let that stop her.
 Now, she is the director of MediCredi, a boutique brokerage that provides solutions to the healthcare industry.